getoctane/octane-node/examples/customer-hours-tracker/README.md

 ## How it works

-Upon startup, the server will ensure that you have an Octane meter called `customerhours`, and an Octane price plan called `customerhoursbasic`.
+Upon startup, the server will ensure that you have an Octane meter called `hours`, and an Octane price plan called `standard`.
 If they do not already exist, they will be created for you.

 When you add a customer in the browser, this will add an